InteractionDesignFoundation/handbook/coordinate-efforts/assess-your-okrs.md

----
-sidebar: true
----

 # Assess Your OKRs

-By the end of the quarter you and your Team give each Key Result a final score, and reflect on your OKRs as a whole.
+By the end of the quarter, you and your Team give each Key Result a final score, and reflect on your OKRs as a whole.
 Using a retrospective approach, pose some (or all) of these questions to your Team:

 -   Were our Objectives ambitious enough?
 -   Were our Key Results measurable?
 Did we know what our baseline was at the start of the quarter?